shivam2003sy/bootstrap-coursera-assignments/README.md

 4. install node and npm from : https://nodejs.org/en/download/
          before further steps make sure node and npm is working fine in your system you can check this by using commands
-         {

            $ node -v
            $ npm -v
-                      }

  if these command give some version means node is installed corectly you are good to go

     5.  $ npm install
   (this will install required node modules )
     6.  $ npm start
-This will start lite server output will be :
+(This will start lite server output will be ):
 [
  confusion@1.0.0 start /home/yadavshivam/Desktop/bootstrap-coursera-assignments-
 > npm run lite